A Glimpse Into

 The $10,000 Martini2004A young gentleman pops the question to his girlfriend in big style and purchases the first $10,000 Martini.
 He surprises her in the Blue Bar and she immediately accepts.
 When all is said and done the proposal cost almost $13,000.

 The Modern Algonquin2012The hotel closes for nine months and undergoes a complete top to bottom $5 million renovation.
-The hotel reopens with a stunning new look designed by famed architect Alexandra Champalimaud.
+The hotel reopens with a stunning new look designed by famed interior designer Alexandra Champalimaud.

 CLOSE TO IT ALL